Gary Smith (rugby league, York born): Background

-Gary Smith's birth was registered in York, Yorkshire, England.
+Smith was born in York on 21 April 1954.
+He is the father of the rugby league footballer; Chris Smith.

 Playing career

 York

 Gary Smith made his début for York on Monday 3 April 1972, he was a member of the sides that won promotion from the Second Division to the First Division as champions during the 1980–81 season, and in third-place during the 1984–85 season, during his time at York he scored 94 three-point tries and 13 four-point tries, and he played his last match for York on Thursday 12 December 1985.